WalterSweetheart/WalterSweetheart/README.md

 ### Hi there, I'm Walter Sweetheart and this is my github repo 👋

-## I'm a CPP programmer, Student and just one sweet guy.
+## I'm a CPP programmer, student and just one sweet guy.
 - 🔭 I’m currently working on a [Custom discord client](https://github.com/WalterSweetheart/custom-discord)
 - 🌱 I’m currently learning CPP
 - 👯 I’m looking to collaborate with other content creators to write better code